Aspects of the commuting graph: Preliminaries

 \section{Preliminaries}

 In this section, we will introduce some notation and recall some definitions on groups and graphs.

 Every group considered is finite.
-Throughout, $G$ always denotes a finite group and $e_G$ denotes the identity element of $G$, and we denote $e_G$ simply by $e$ if the considered situation is unambiguous.
-Let $g\in G$.
-The {\em order} $o(g)$ of $g$ in $G$ is the size of the cyclic subgroup $\langle g\rangle$ generated by $g$.
+Throughout, $G$ always denotes a finite group and $1_G$ denotes the identity element of $G$, and we denote $1_G$ simply by $1$ if the considered group is unambiguous.
+The {\em order} of the group $G$ is its cardinality, denoted $|G|$.
+For an element $g\in G$, the {\em order} $o(g)$ of $g$ in $G$ is the size of the cyclic subgroup $\langle g\rangle$ generated by $g$.
 The element $g$ is called an {\em involution} if $o(g)=2$.
-The center of $G$, denoted by $Z(G)$, is defined as $\{x\in G: gx=xg \text{ for each $g\in G$}\}$.
-Also, the {\em centralizer} $C_G(g)$ of $g$ in $G$ is the set of all elements that can commute with $g$, that is, $C_G(g)=\{x\in G: gx=xg\}$.
-Note that $C_G(g)$ is a subgroup of $G$.
-The {\em commutator} of two elements $x,y$ is denoted as $[x,y]$, that is, $[x,y]=xyx^{-1}y^{-1}$.
-Note that $x$ and $y$ commute if and only if $[x,y]=e$.
-Denote by $\mathbb{Z}_n$ the cyclic group with order $n$.
-For a prime $p$, an elementary abelian $p$-group is a direct product of cyclic groups of order $p$.
-If $G$ is a finite group, the following conditions are equivalent: \begin{itemize} \item $G$ is nilpotent; \item every Sylow subgroup of $G$ is normal in $G$; \item $G$ is the direct product of its Sylow subgroups. \end{itemize}
+The centre of $G$, denoted by $Z(G)$, is defined as the subgroup